stevejarvis/stevejarvis.github.io/_posts/2022-1-5-lassie-codes-grand-opening.md

 crossover to build.

 ## GUI and UX
-I continue to slog my way through CSS 101 and can make it _kinda_ look like I want it to, but it's never what really something I enjoy.
+Forever the bane of my full-stack endeavors.
+But I'll continue to slog my way through CSS 101 and do what I can.
+It's not really something I enjoy.
 I realize for it to be useable the UX has to at least make sense, and current state isn't attractive, but in my mind this is about 1/100th as interesting as the NFC-related challenges.
 So I'll get there, but also... paging interested front-end devs. :pager: